will-afs/IML/README.md

 Practical works of "Introduction to Machine Learning" lecture at MS SIO, CentraleSupélec.

+From a chosen dataset, the goal is to :
+- preprocess data in order to exploit it,
-The goal is to find the most relevant ML algorithm and parameters to predict intel, in a particular case of study.
+- and then find the most relevant ML algorithm and parameters to predict intel.

-The dataset is chosen by the students from an open-data portal.</p>
+The dataset is chosen by the team from an open-data portal.</p>

 ## Projet documentation